To view the latest allotment newsletter, please Click Here

 We are delighted to announce that the Parish Council has secured an exciting new allotment site near Pan, which will be called Pan Country Park Allotments.

-The site is currently under construction and it is our intention to have it ready for use by allotment holders around late spring.
+The site is currently under construction and it is our intention to have it ready for use by allotment holders soon.

 We are seeking allotment holders for the new site, so if you are interested in putting your name down on our allotment list, please contact us either by dropping in to our office at The Riverside Centre, telephone us on (01983) 559119 or email the Clerk at firstname.lastname@example.org, supplying your name, full address and contact telephone.
 Priority for allotments is given to residents within the Newport parish area.